otrv4/otrv4/otrv4.md

 User Profile (USER-PROF):
   User Profile's Identifier (INT)
-    A User Profile id used for local retrieval.
+    A User Profile id used for local storage and retrieval.
   User Profile owner's instance tag (INT)
     The instance tag of the client/device that created the User Profile.
   Ed448 public key (ED448-PUBKEY)